threadstudios/pynea/README.md

 - Run `npm install` at the root of the project.
 - Run `docker-compose up` to create a postgres DB via Docker.
 - Create a .env file (You should be able to clone .env.example)
+- Run `npx prisma migrate dev` to run the Prisma migration.
 - Run `npm run start` to start the application

 ## Documentation